 If you’re in Columbus from out of town, chances are, you came for the architecture.
 And if you’re going to see it, I highly recommend seeing it on the “Architecture Highlights” bus tour run through the visitors’ center.

 The tour lasts about two hours, but it’s enough time to give you a really good introduction to the city, its history and its architectural treasures.
 It kicks off with a brief run-through of how Columbus became a mid-century modern mecca.
 The short version?
-Finish-American architect Eliel Saarinen’s First Christian Church, groundbreaking in its day, helped inspire an executive at local Cummins Engine Company to start the Cummins Foundation Architecture Program.
+Finnish-American architect Eliel Saarinen’s First Christian Church, groundbreaking in its day, helped inspire an executive at local Cummins Engine Company to start the Cummins Foundation Architecture Program.
 The foundation covered architects’ fees for new public buildings, provided that architects came off a shortlist of renowned masters.

 The result was a city full of world-class bank, school and church buildings, along with a wealth of art and sculpture from designers such as I.M.
 Pei (whose work includes the Louvre pyramid and Doha’s Museum of Islamic Art).

 The tour begins with a stop inside Saarinen’s mid-century, minimalist First Christian Church, which looks nothing like most of the churches you’ve seen before.

 It then takes you past a host of other places of interest, with another stop at North Christian Church, a building from Eliel Saarinen’s son, Eero Saarinen.
 The younger Saarinen also designed the St. Louis Gateway Arch and Washington Dulles International Airport, and if you’ve ever left baggage claim there to grab a taxi, you’ll immediately notice the interior similarities!

 COLUMBUS INDIANA ARCHITECTURE TOUR SPECIFICS